dceddia/snapshot-testing-apis-talk/slides.md

 Note:

-Hey guys, so, what happened to the login error response?
-It's not an error object anymore?
+Hey guys, so, what happened to the error response on login?
+It's not an object anymore?

 And they go:

-"Well we decided to return an array of errors instead of just one.
-You never know when you might have more than one."
+"Yeah!
+We changed it.
+We return an array now, because you never know when we might need to support more than one error."

 ---

 <img src="unamused.png" class="plain"/>

-Note: Ok, I guess...
+Note:

 "We TOLD you about it in standup"

+And there was a slack message

-And your boss is like
+And your boss chimes in like:

-boss: yeah there was a Slack message too, didn't you see that?
+yeah didn't you see that?

 ---